dmbarbour/Sirea/README.md

 Demand monitors and activity monitors are typically composed into more complex behaviors to track demands and use of resources.
 Demand monitors are also useful as a volatile blackboard for communication between agents, or as a registry for publishing available services or plugins (dynamic behaviors).

 Demand monitors have a severe weakness: a large set of demands will tend to be much less stable than any of the contributing signals.
 This is because an update to any constituent signal will require an update to the monitored signal.
 A suggested practice for demand monitors is to use many fine-grained demand monitors, one for each role or responsibility.
 Also, if possible, favor variations of demand monitors that narrow the set of responses (e.g. the activity monitor or a k-maximum monitor).

+### Anticipation

+Reactive Demand Programming is designed to pervasively support speculative evaluation: each signal update carries information about that signal's future, from tens of milliseconds up to a few seconds in the future.
+Though information about the future is not always stable or accurate, many resources can easily leverage this speculative information:

+* A file-system adapter can asynchronously pre-load files that it anticipates it will need in a second.
+* A world model might leverage projected updates to improve the quality of current estimates and predictions.
+* A constraint model might use projected future constraints to choose solutions that can be expected to remain stable for longer.
+* A robotic arm might use speculative commands to plan a smoother motion.

+*Note:* Early RDP designs have `bpeek :: DT -> B (S p x) (S p (Maybe x))`, such that developers could anticipate on ad-hoc signals.
+Unfortunately, `bpeek` breaks merge equivalence: `(bpeek 0.1 +++ bpeek 0.1) >>> bmerge` is not equivalent to `bmerge >>> bpeek 0.1` because the former will anticipate periods of inactivity where the latter does not.
+Merge equivalence is essential for dynamic behaviors because it allows us to treat dynamic behaviors semantically as if they are continuously expired and replaced.
+Anticipation now is leveraged only at resources, but remains useful.

 ### Resource Management